Welcome to MEG

 MEG Conference

-The MEG Annual Conference serves to platform current and ongoing research on global cultural heritage, and facilitate exchanges between museum professionals, practitioners, makers, knowledge keepers, and university-based researchers.
+The MEG Annual Conference provides a platform for current and emerging research on global cultural heritage.
+It fosters exchange between museum professionals, practitioners, makers, knowledge keepers, and university-based researchers.

 Chantal Knowles presenting a paper at MEG’s 2024 conference.
 Image courtesy of Aayushi Gupta.